Periodontics & Implant Surgery

 Both of these methods are performed on the 8 to 10 front teeth of the upper and lower jaws that are visible when smiling.

-Composite vs. Porcelain Veneers
+Composite vs. Veneers

 However, each method has advantages and disadvantages and is used in specific situations.
+From a periodontal standpoint, the key difference lies in how each material affects plaque accumulation, gingival response, and long-term tissue stability.

 What Are Composite Veneers?